Biomedical Informatics

 ESI Services

-ESI can help you unlock the full potential of your life sciences data—whether you need a basic next generation sequencing analysis done very quickly or you require a highly complex multimodal investigation.
+ESI can help you unlock the full potential of your life sciences data—whether you need a

 Our staff is well-versed in today’s bioinformatic tools, programming languages, data types, and computing platforms, including high-performance and cloud environments.
 We also develop new tools and customized analyses specifically tailored to your needs.

 Most importantly, because we’re scientists as well as computer specialists, we’re able to bridge the gap between biology and technology.
-We know the scientific questions to ask, and we know how to use technology to get you answers to those questions.
+We understand the scientific questions to ask, and we know how to use technology to get you answers to those questions.

 • whole-genome and whole-exome sequencing;